QUintessential Texas RoadTrip

 Then, you’ll have an opportunity to pick up a cowboy hat and boots or opt to do a little all-American 1950s entertainment: hit the rollerskating rink or an old pinball arcade.

-From there you’ll head to a private BBQ lesson where you’ll just have time to relax while your meat smokes.
+From there you’ll head to a private BBQ lesson where you’ll relax while your meat smokes.

 AFTERNOON: Following your meal, you will have three options: